nishanth7803/Working-With-Open-CV/README.md

-# Working-With-Open-CV
+# Working-With-OpenCV
-Get to know about some basics in Open-CV library
+Get to know about some basics in OpenCV library